pingcap/docs/sql/system-database.md

 category: user guide
 ---

+# The TiDB System Database

-The TiDB System Database is similar to MySQL, which contains tables that store information required by the server as it runs.
+The TiDB System Database is similar to MySQL, which contains tables that store information required by the server when it runs.

 ### Grant System Tables

-These system tables contain grant information about user accounts and the privileges held by them:
+These system tables contain grant information about user accounts and their privileges:

 - `user`: user accounts, global privileges, and other non-privilege columns
 - `db`: database-level privileges